Back to People

 1976Age 55

-Masaru Ibuka retired; Morita was named chairman of Sony in 1976 and continued to lead corporate strategy.
+Masaru Ibuka retired; Morita transitioned to chairman of Sony Corporation and took on CEO-level responsibilities.

 Confidence